Trellio123/Trells-Practical-exam/README.md

 <img src="https://imgur.com/F6KnDQz.png"/>
 </p>
 <p>
-In Active Directory Users and Computers ,create 2 Organizational Units called "_EMPLOYEES" and "Admins" Create an employee (in the employee folder) with a name, add it to "Domain Admins" and remember the login information.
+In Active Directory Users and Computers ,create 2 Organizational Units called "_EMPLOYEES" and "Admins".
+Create an employee (in the employee folder) with a name, add it to "Domain Admins" and remember the login information.
 Log out of VM and log back in using the employee login info.
 </p>